 Babysitting taxes in Canada

 Most babysitters in Canada do not make enough money from babysitting jobs to file for income tax.
 Also, babysitters are most often considered independent and are not required to file taxes, as you are not considered an employee and your income will most likely be under the basic personal amount set by the Canada Revenue Agency.
-The BPA in Canada for 2020 is $12,298 and will be $12,421 in 2021.
+The BPA in Canada for 2023 is $15,000.
 However, the BPA will differ based on your province or territory.